 I frequently receive letters from visitors like you, asking about how to use tea tree oil for ringworm.
-I've posted a few of them here for you to read.
+I've posted one of those letters here for you to read.

 We have seen a dermatologist but the Rx given to him he had 3 of the 4 side effects from the prescription cream.